olivertzeng/homework/english/essay/privacy.md

 In conclusion, privacy is a huge topic and maintaining it is hard since that there are a lot of hunters out there who is staring on you like a thief.
 So just always keep in mind to keep your data safe and using these methods I mentioned your data should be safe in no time!

+## Main Ideas
+* Use Open Source Alternatives
+* Install Content Blockers
+* Read Through Every Agreement
+* A Breif Story Of My Own Experience

+### P.S.
+* Sometimes I have trouble on shortening the essay without changing the main ideas, especially for topics that I have great passion in.
+How do I keep my essay shorter like extracting an extract?